Umbrason/DynamicInteractableShader/README.md

 ![InteractableShaderScreenshot](https://user-images.githubusercontent.com/45980080/114247004-62feb000-9994-11eb-9d45-ed66c504d2ce.PNG)\
 Each interactor provides the material with its position and radius of influence, allowing for dynamic materials to interact with objects in the scene.

-# How do I Install this package?
+# How do I install this package?

 Open the **Package Manager** and click the '+' button.\
 Choose **'add package from git URL...'** then paste the **git URL** of this repository and press 'Add'.\